adeep/bitwarden_reddit/cannot_login.md

 * Pay close attention to the differences between "0" (zero) and "O" (capital oh), "1" (one), and "l" (small ell), "5" (five), and "S" (capital ess) and so forth.
 * Take your time!
 Double-check your work.
+* You will not be able to hand copy [passkeys](https://bitwarden.com/passwordless-passkeys/).
+* There are a number of items that will be difficult to save by hand.
+  That includes file attachments,
+  [custom URI match detection](https://bitwarden.com/help/uri-match-detection/), and an organization vault.

-Before you do anything else, be sure your exported copy is complete.
+After you have tried copying everything, go back and try to ensure your exported copy is complete.

 For the rest of this guide, we assume that you have made a backup, if you can.